mscho2008/blog/content/posts/StyleGAN.md

 ## Basic Concepts of GANs and Limitations of Existing Models

-To better understand StyleGAN, this section will provide a brief explanation of its predecessors, GAN and Progressive Growing GAN (PGGAN) .....
+To better understand StyleGAN, this section will provide a brief explanation of its predecessors, GAN, Deep Convolutional GAN(DCGAN), and Progressive Growing GAN (PGGAN)

 ### GAN and Its Basic Structure